Biman Prasad

-Biman Prasad is a Fijian politician and economist who has served as the leader of the National Federation Party since 2014, and Deputy Prime Minister and Minister of Finance since 2022.
+Biman Prasad (born 1961 or 1962) is a Fijian politician, economist and former Cabinet minister who served as Deputy Prime Minister and Minister of Finance from 2022 to 2025.
+He has led the National Federation Party since 2014.

 Early life and education

 Prasad was born in Dreketi in Vanua Levu and was educated at Muanidevo Indian School, Dreketi Junior Secondary School and Labasa College.
 After graduating with a Bachelor of Arts in mathematics and economics from the University of the South Pacific, he pursued a Masters of Commerce from the University of New South Wales and Doctor of Philosophy from the University of Queensland.

 He married Rajni Chand in 1986.
 They have two children.

 Academic career

 Prasad became a lecturer at the University of the South Pacific in 1986.
 He was President of the USP staff Association from 1999 - 2006, head of the School of Economics from 2003 to 2007, and Professor of Economics and Dean of the faculty of Business and Economics from 2007 to 2011.
 He is Associate Editor of the Journal of Fijian Studies and Editor-in-Chief of the Journal of Pacific Studies.
 Professor Prasad has published several books and journal articles.
 He has done consultancy work for many regional and international agencies and governments in the South Pacific region.

 In April 2014, Prasad resigned as Professor of Economics from the University of the South Pacific to pursue a political career.
 He continues to hold Adjunct Professorships at the Griffith University, James Cook University and Punjabi University in Patiala, India.